 Prof David Trotter, Gonville and Caius

-Literature and cinema in Britain between the world wars: a multi-media approach.
+Nineteenth- and twentieth-century literature in English.
 Naturalism in literature and cinema.
-Published work includes books on the history of the British novel, on twentieth-century poetry, on literature and the visual arts in the second half of the nineteenth century, on literature and cinema, and on the cultural history of psychopathologies (paranoia, phobia).
+Hollywood.
+Recent initiatives in media theory.
+Published work includes books on the history of the British novel, on twentieth-century poetry, on literature and the visual arts in the second half of the nineteenth century, on literature and cinema, on the cultural history of psychopathologies (paranoia, phobia), and on Britain between the world wars.

 Areas of Graduate Supervision